-This has been a highly unusual election cycle.
-Acknowledge that these are challenging times.
-But even so, the U.S. election system is reliable and secure overall, a conclusion that was confirmed in 2020, just as it has been during previous elections through extensive research.
-Your reporting can reduce uncertainty and elevate citizen efficacy by highlighting processes and procedures (e.g., “this is how elections work”).
+This has been a highly unusual election cycle and post-election period.
+Continue to acknowledge that these are challenging times.
+But even so, the U.S. election system is reliable and secure, a conclusion that was confirmed in 2020, just as it has been during previous elections, according to extensive research.
+Reporting can clearly and consistently remind the public of this fact.

 News coverage can also emphasize the role the peaceful transfer of power plays in democracy.
 Party leaders historically have publicly addressed their supporters about the importance of a peaceful transfer of power and recognized the legitimacy of the next president.
 Journalists can remind people that the peaceful transfer of power continues to be a hallmark of democratic governance even as modes of communication change over time.

 Use clear definitions for actions and actors in the context of anti-democratic behavior and political violence

 In the wake of the unprecedented, violent political attack on the U.S. Capitol, journalists can continue to help Americans understand the dynamics of anti-democratic behavior and political violence.